 London Drum

-The journey from Bank to Caledonian Road is in fare zones 1&2 and you’ll have to use the Central and Piccadilly tube lines, changing trains at Holborn
+This journey is in zones 1&2 and you’ll have to use the Central and Piccadilly lines, changing trains at Holborn

 1. From Bank take the Central Line